We've launched new tax management features. Learn more

 What is a discount?

 A discount is a reduction in the purchase price of a good or service.
-Discounts are simple.
-You sell something.
-That thing has a standard price.
-But you sell that thing for a chunk less than that price.
-Consumers love them
+Discounts are simple: You sell something, and that thing has a standard price.
+But instead of charging the standard price, you sell it for a little less.
+Consumers love discounts.

 Examples of discounts

-Product or service discounts are ubiquitous, and often tied to specific promotions or seasonal events.
+Product or service discounts are ubiquitous, from car sales to appliances.
+And they’re often tied to specific promotions or seasonal events.

-• Black Friday and Cyber Monday — this is the biggest consumer promotion event of the year, offering steep discounts on just about every product.
+• Black Friday and Cyber Monday: These are the biggest consumer promotion events of the year, offering steep discounts on all types of products.

-• Manufacturer discounts — sometimes a manufacturer is sitting on too much inventory and needs to move the product, so they'll offer retailers discounts on the product.
+• Manufacturer discounts: Sometimes a manufacturer is sitting on too much inventory and needs to move the product, so they'll offer retailers discounts to buy.

 What are the benefits of discounts?